Canine Urinary Incontinence: Signs, Causes, Diagnosis & What to Do

 • In older female dogs or ones that have been spayed, the reduction in estrogen levels is considered the most likely reason for their loss of urinary muscle tone which may lead to future bladder control problems.

-• Urinary tract infections commonly referred to as bladder infections, are one of the frequent causes of canine incontinence.
+• Urinary tract infections also referred to as bladder infections in dogs, are one of the frequent causes of canine incontinence.
 Conversely, incontinence in dogs caused by some other physical problem, can also lead to urinary tract infections, vaginitis and skin irritations.

 • Cognitive aging syndrome which can affect bladder control in dogs can also, unfortunately, cause increased thirst.